 Besides her cat-drawn carriage, Freyja possesses a cloak made out of falcon feathers that allows her to change her shape into a falcon.
 Upon her neck, rests the necklace Brísingamen, “the morning star, the rainbow, the moon and the fruitfulness of earth.”
 Said to be “best ornament under heaven,” it is also a central point in several eddas portraying the Goddess.

 Freyja has many names in old folklore, such as Horn (Hǫrn, or Härn), which probably comes from Old Norse horr, which means flax or linen.
-This was an important product, which began being cultivated early on in Scandinavia and was thought to ward off evil and give fertility to humankind.
+The textile was an important product, which began being cultivated early on in Scandinavia and was thought to ward off evil and give fertility to humankind.
 Flax manufacture was a female affair and, as bridal dresses were made of linen, Freyja became a sort of defender of love and weddings too.
 Another one of her names, Gefn, is Old Norse for ‘giver’, a reminder of her role as a goddess of plenty.

 As a Goddess of wealth, Freyja has many poetic references that link her to treasure.
 Her tears are said to be made of gold, even being synonymous with the metal.
 The fact that Freyja’s daughters’ names Hnoss and Gersimi, which mean ‘preciousness’ or ‘treasure’, could arguably be seen as the product of poetic convention in which Freyja was recognized as the source of treasure, the weeper of golden tears, and the Goddess that rules over wealth.
 As the Goddess of magic, it was Freyja who first taught the Seiðr magic to the Æsir, and Odin often consults with her in matters both magic and mundane.